 You may ask whether a realtor is necessary at all.
-If you plan to sell by owner (for sale by owner, or FSBO) without a realtor, an attorney can review any contracts or offers and provide legal advice for a basic hourly rate.
-In fact, the only thing a realtor can do that an attorney cannot is list the property on the MLS.
-If you plan to buy or sell an FSBO property, and you want some help with the transaction process, feel free to reach out to us.
-Even if both the buyer and seller hire an attorney, each party can still save significant transaction costs, because they would not be giving up a percentage of the overall purchase price.
+If you plan to sell by owner (for sale by owner, or FSBO) without a realtor, an can review any contracts and guide you through the transaction process.
+In fact, the only thing a realtor can do that an attorney cannot is publicly market the property on the MLS and elsewhere.
+If you plan to buy or sell an FSBO property and you want some help with the transaction process, check out our transaction services page.
+Even if both the buyer and seller hire an attorney, each party can still save significant transaction costs compared to a 3% – 6% realtor’s commission.

 Here are some (but not all) of the key terms you should understand when using the basic OREC residential property sale contract: